Direct Preference Optimization for Adaptive Concept-based Explanations: Pragmatic Explanations

 With this background, we now introduce the main contributions of our work.

-\section{Pragmatic explanations}
+\section{Pragmatic Explanations}

-Recall that the goal of post-hoc explainability is to find the features that contribute the most towards the output of a fixed predictor on a particular input.
-Existing research has focused on developing tools to investigate the internal mechanisms of black-box models, for example with gradients \cite{selvaraju2016grad,wang2024gradient,kolek2022cartoon}, game- and information-theory \cite{lundberg2017unified,kolek2020rate,kolek2022cartoon,teneggi2022fast,covert2021explaining}, conditional independence \cite{teneggi2022shap,burns2020interpreting,teneggi2024testing,shi2024hypothesis,bharti2024sufficient}, and mechanistic interpretability \cite{nanda2023progress,conmy2023towards,bereska2024mechanistic}, among other strategies.
-These methods, however, overlook the context of such explanations (i.e., pragmatics).
-Following the RSA, we observe that an explanation is useful if a listener can \emph{understand} it---that is, if they can correctly infer the prediction made by the machine learning model.
+The goal of post-hoc explainability is to elucidate the mechanisms of complex black-box predictors such as modern neural networks.
+For example, existing research has focused on developing feature attribution methods using different notions of importance, such as gradients \cite{selvaraju2016grad,wang2024gradient,kolek2022cartoon}, game- and information-theory \cite{lundberg2017unified,kolek2020rate,kolek2022cartoon,teneggi2022fast,covert2021explaining}, or conditional independence \cite{teneggi2022shap,burns2020interpreting,teneggi2024testing,shi2024hypothesis,bharti2024sufficient}.
+Furthermore, mechanistic interpretability \cite{cunningham2023sparse,nanda2023progress,conmy2023towards,bereska2024mechanistic,dunefsky2024transcoders} has emerged as a popular approach to dissecting the internal mechanisms of frontier language models to identify circuits that encode various capabilities.
+All these methods, however, generally overlook the \emph{context} of explanation---fundamental for effective communication with the users of a model.
+Following the RSA, we argue that an explanation is communicative if a listener can use it to infer the predictions made by a model.